Mixtral-8x7B

 As you can see, I also asked him in Spanish what MoE is and he explained it to me.

-One way to use it locally, whatever HW resources you have, is through the huggingface API.
-To do this you have to install the huggingface-hub library of huggingface
+A way to use it locally, regardless of the hardware resources you have, is through the huggingface API.
+For this, you need to install the huggingface-hub library from huggingface.

 %pip install huggingface-hub